amforte/snowmelt_orography/README.md

 ### model_runs
 Model run scripts for all of the presented models.
 Note that outputs of the model are provided in the related [Zenodo Repository](https://doi.org/10.5281/zenodo.7665887).
 ### stimpy
-Python codes for the 1D stocthastic threshold incision model
+Python codes for the modified 1D stocthastic threshold incision model, i.e., spatial-STIM

 ## Notes
 ### Raw Data